Have you ever tried publishing your research paper in an academic journal, but it always gets rejected?

 These paradoxes initially seemed to contradict relativity but were solved using relativity tools like coordinate changes.
 This reinforced relativity's legitimacy.
 Physicists resolved these logical conflicts that arise when valid statements seem incompatible.

-This student research journal explores the mysteries of dark matter.
+This article explores the mysteries of dark matter.
 It presents galaxy and lensing evidence.
 It discusses dark matter's properties and introduces axions as a promising model.
 The paper aims to give evidence of the axion model, describe axions theoretically, and highlight implications like solving problems in quantum chromodynamics.

 Quantum computing may allow exponential speed-ups over classical computing by exploiting properties like superposition.
 However, qubits can accumulate errors, needing quantum error correction (QEC) codes.

 This study implements and evaluates three QEC code types, including surface codes, using a simulator.
 It compares their error correction efficacy.
-The hypothesis is surface codes will perform best with lower error rates.
-Results confirm this, indicating surface codes are a promising scalable quantum computing error correction method.
+The hypothesis is that surface codes will perform best with lower error rates.
+Results confirm this, indicating surface codes are a promising, scalable quantum computing error correction method.

-Those are great examples of journals for students published on JSR.
+Those are great examples of student work published in JSR.

 This is where a lot of high school students get lost or confused.
 But this doesn't have to be you.
 In this section of the guide, we'll walk you through the entire submission and review process of JSR so you know exactly what to expect.